anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

-Similar to the difference between storing and non-storing Modes of Operations (MOP) in RPL {{RFC6550}}, the stateful and stateless modes differ in the way that they store the state required to forward the return packet to the pledge.
+Similar to the difference between storing and non-storing Modes of Operations (MOP) in RPL {{RFC6550}}, the stateful and stateless modes differ in the way that they store the state required to forward the return packet to the Pledge.
 In the stateful method, the
-return forward state is stored in the join proxy.
+return forward state is stored in the Join Proxy.
 In the stateless method, the return forward state is stored in the network using the CoAP extended token in a way identical to that described in {{RFC9031}}.

 # Terminology          {#Terminology}